IBM/starcraft2-replay-analysis/README.md

 1. [Analyze the results](#7-analyze-the-results)
 1. [Save and share](#8-save-and-share)

-## 1. Sign up for the Data Science Experience
+## 1. Sign up for the Watson Studio

-Sign up for IBM's [Data Science Experience](http://datascience.ibm.com/).
-By signing up for the Data Science Experience, two services: ``DSX-Spark`` and ``DSX-ObjectStore`` will be created in your IBM Cloud account.
+Sign up for IBM's [Watson Studio](http://datascience.ibm.com/).
+By signing up for the Watson Studio, two services: ``Watson Studio-Spark`` and ``Watson Studio-ObjectStore`` will be created in your IBM Cloud account.

 ## 2. Create IBM Cloud services